-Mr Evans was re-elected to the Board as a non-executive Director on 6 December 2008, having served on the Board since 18 January 2003.
+Mr Evans was re-elected to the Board as a non-executive Director on 3 December 2011, having served on the Board since 18 January 2003.
 He was President from 27 January 2005 to 10 December 2008.
-He is a member of the Audit & Risk Management Committee, the Policy & Advocacy Committee and is the NRMA Ambassador for Alternative Fuels and Technologies.
+He is a member of the Audit & Risk Management Committee and the Policy & Advocacy Committee and is the Board-appointed representative on the Vehicle Servicing and Repair Industry Advisory Panel.